Trump says he expects to be arrested on Tuesday, calls for protests | Politics

 Trump says he expects to be arrested on Tuesday, calls for protests

+A spokesman for Trump said the former president had not been notified of any arrest.
+Trump provided no evidence of leaks from the district attorney's office and did not discuss the possible charges in his post.
 "Protest, take our nation back!" said Trump, whose supporters stormed the U.S. Capitol building on Jan.
 6, 2021, to try to overturn his 2020 presidential election defeat.

-Trump did not say he had been formally notified of forthcoming charges and provided no evidence of leaks from the district attorney's office.
-He did not discuss the possible charges in the post.
+The probe comes at a critical time, as Trump seeks the Republican nomination for the presidency in 2024.
+No U.S. president - while in office or afterward - has faced criminal charges.
+Trump has said he will continue campaigning even if he is charged with a crime.

-A Trump spokesperson said in a statement to reporters that, “There has been no notification," beyond leaks to the media.
-Manhattan District Attorney Alvin Bragg's office has been presenting evidence to a grand jury about a $130,000 hush money payment that Michael Cohen, Trump's former personal lawyer, made to Daniels in the waning days of Trump's 2016 election campaign, sources have said.

-Daniels, whose real name is Stephanie Clifford, says she had an affair with Trump a decade earlier.
-Trump has denied the affair happened.
+A spokesperson for Manhattan District Attorney Alvin Bragg, whose office has been investigating a $130,000 hush payment Trump's former personal lawyer Michael Cohen made to porn actor Stormy Daniels, declined to comment.
+Sources have said Bragg's office has been presenting evidence to a grand jury about the payment, which came in the waning days of Trump's 2016 campaign in exchange for Daniels' silence about an affair she said she had with Trump a decade earlier.

+Trump, a Republican, has denied the affair happened and called the investigation by Bragg, a Democrat, a witch hunt.
 Bragg's office earlier this month invited Trump to testify before the grand jury probing the payment, which legal experts said was a sign that an indictment was close.
 Trump declined the offer, a person familiar with the matter said.

 Cohen pleaded guilty in 2018 to federal campaign finance violations tied to his arranging payments to Daniels and another woman in exchange for their silence about affairs they said they'd had with Trump, among other crimes.
 He has said Trump directed him to make the payments.
 The U.S. Attorney's office in Manhattan did not charge Trump with a crime.
 LEGAL WOES